yvonnelutrinh/capstone-wander/README.md

 # Navigate to project directory
 cd yvonne-lu-capstone

-# for each folder, create a .env file given the .env.example (provide your own gemini API key)
+# for each folder, create a .env file given the .env.example (provide your own Gemini API key)
 # Install dependencies for client AND server
 npm install